DatCounter/AccountingWeb/README.md

 # TODO:

-1. Scrollbars on services need to be refreshed by update webpage
+1. *Scrollbars on services need to be refreshed by update webpage* UPD: check it in deploing
-2. Make all services as identity by main service
+2. Make buttons as a live
-3. Next, you can do about us page!
+3. Think about live pages, what can you do
+4. Present Ms. Olga
+5. Add support for mobile devices